kubernetes/kops/docs/cli/kops_distrust_keypair.md

 ### Synopsis

-Distrust one or more keypairs.
+Distrust one or more keypairs in a keyset.

+ Distrusting removes the certificates of the specified keypairs from trust stores.

+ Only secondary keypairs may be distrusted.

+ If no keypair IDs are specified, distrusts all keypairs in the keyset that are older than the primary keypair.

 ```
-kops distrust keypair KEYSET [ID]... [flags]
+kops distrust keypair keyset [id]... [flags]
 ```

 ### Examples